cchdo/exchange/docs/common.rst

 Comment lines start with a :unicode_info:`#`.
 Comment lines typically contain information about the file history and will often contain data citation information.
 Comments may contain UTF-8 encoded code points above U+007F, especially in proper names that may be present with data citation information.
+** (Any limit to comment length?
+Can I wrap a paragraph with one hash symbol and no line returns?) **

 An example of comment lines::